 Again, an important role of the ScrumMaster is to help the team understand the “whys” behind the elements of Scrum.
 The ScrumMaster is the standard-bearer for the Scrum Team and organization to guide them within the Spirit of Scrum (see The Spirit of the Game).

 The nature of Scrum is that it is a high pressure environment.
 Each Sprint can feel fast paced and even frantic.
 Over time, this can actually demotivate individuals and cause burnout.
-The ScrumMaster encourages team members, praises small successes and ensures that the Development Teams keeps operating at a sustainable pace.
+The ScrumMaster encourages team members, praises small successes and ensures that the Development Team keeps operating at a sustainable pace.
 The ScrumMaster role itself is a high-pressure job.
-To prevent burnout the ScrumMaster must seek coaching.
+To prevent burnout the ScrumMaster should seek coaching; see Scrum (Master) Coach.